 Retail trade in Malaysia dropped 16.2 percent year-on-year in May 2020, following a 32.4 percent slump in the previous month.
 It was the third straight month of decline in retail sales, amid the coronavirus pandemic.
 Also, both wholesale trade (-23.6 percent vs -26.3 percent) and motor vehicles (-49.5 percent vs -93.2 percent) plunged.
 On a monthly basis, retail trade surged 30.5 percent in May, rebounding from a 30.5 percent tumble in April, due to the reopening of almost all economic sectors and business activities starting May 4, under the conditional movement control order.

-Retail Sales Yoy in Malaysia averaged 9.56 percent from 2013 until 2019, reaching an all time high of 14.80 percent in August of 2018 and a record low of 5.90 percent in July of 2015.
-This page provides - Malaysia Retail Sales YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Department of Statistics, Malaysia
+Retail Sales Yoy in Malaysia averaged 8.52 percent from 2013 until 2020, reaching an all time high of 14.80 percent in August of 2018 and a record low of -32.40 percent in April of 2020.
+This page provides - Malaysia Retail Sales YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Malaysia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Department of Statistics, Malaysia

-Retail Sales Yoy in Malaysia is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales Yoy in Malaysia to stand at 6.90 in 12 months time.
-In the long-term, the Malaysia Retail Sales YoY is projected to trend around 6.90 percent in 2020, according to our econometric models.
+Retail Sales Yoy in Malaysia is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales Yoy in Malaysia to stand at 6.00 in 12 months time.
+In the long-term, the Malaysia Retail Sales YoY is projected to trend around 6.90 percent in 2021, according to our econometric models.